Help with Anxiety

 What is Anxiety?

-Anxiety is essentially a chronic condition which means it is always there either in the background or foreground.
+It is normal to worry about things from time to time, however generalised and persistent anxiety is essentially a chronic condition.
+This means it is always there either in the background or foreground.
 When we feel anxious it is often because of a prolonged emotional stress response, which we have ignored.
 Anxiety tends to be persistent, based on expectations of our performance and how much control we believe we have in the circumstances.
 We begin to worry excessively about events or activities and what may or may not happen and typically how we might be judged by others.

 We know that the subconscious does not know the difference between imagined and real, therefore persistent worrying in a ‘what if’ frame of mind activates the fight or flight response in exactly the same way as if you were actually experiencing it in reality.